Russian Tortoises can be found all over Russia, the Middle East, and Western Asia. They love to dig, climb and eat leafy greens.

-The Russian Tortoise is a hardy reptile and typically will live for over 40 years in captivity.
+Russian Tortoises are hardy reptiles and typically will live for over 40 years in captivity.

-They can live a long and healthy life provided you follow a consistent husbandry routine and give them a good enclosure.
+They can live a long and healthy life provided you follow a consistent husbandry routine, proper care and give them a good enclosure.

 Russian tortoises are susceptible to many of the same health issues as other reptiles kept in captivity that are caused by improper enclosures, unsanitary habitats or a lack of nutrients.